psycofdj/xtdmake/README.md

   sensible-browser ./reports/<module_name>/cloc/index.html
   ```

-  Note that it will also produce an xml version of the documentation in :
+  Note that it will also produce an xml version of the report in :
   ```
   ./reports/<module_name>/cloc/index.xml
   ```